Kick.com – A New Live Streaming Platform and Good Twitch Alternative

 - FIFA 23

-In other words, while perhaps launched to give gambling streamers a safe home, Kick aspires to be much more, explicitly giving ample space to those in the arts and music arenas too.
-And if all goes well, in addition to seeing a rush of slots streamers joining up, we may well start finding things like unique tunes and other forms of creativity too.
+In other words, while perhaps launched to give gambling streamers a safe home, Kick aspires to be much more.
+It’s explicitly giving ample space to those in the arts and music arenas too.
+If all goes well, we may well start finding things like unique tunes and other forms of creativity too.

 Strengths and weaknesses of the streaming platform

 As the platform is still in its infancy, it is safe to say it is a work in progress.
-That means, while overall, for a beta site, things have so far been working surprisingly well, it is possible that you will still come across a bug or a glitch or two.
-And Kick is well aware of such growing pains, with spokesperson TrainwrecksTV even pointing out this problem in one of his Tweets, which we see as a smart marketing move.
+For a beta site, things have been working surprisingly well, but you may still come across a bug or two.
+Kick is aware of such growing pains.
+Spokesperson TrainwrecksTV has pointed this out in a Tweet, which was a smart marketing move.

-That being said, one of the main strengths that we have seen so far is that in our opinion the entire UI is tidier and therefore better structured than Twitch.
+That being said, one of the main strengths that we have seen so far is that the entire UI is tidier and better structured than Twitch.
 The streaming categories have been built well, and the navigation menu is easy to follow.
-Kick visitors also benefit from the fact that more and more established streamers are obviously finding their way there – so that’s the talent advantage too.
-That means, for those who sorely missed these gambling stars on Twitch, it’s exciting to be able to watch gambling streaming, worry-free on this new platform where it is considered totally legit.
+Kick visitors also benefit from the fact that more and more established streamers are finding their way there – so that’s the talent advantage too.
+For those who miss these gambling stars on Twitch, you can now watch their streams where it’s totally legit.

 Main Kick.com advantages: